Summer Camp FAQs

 Why can't I just bring the final payment and consent forms to check-in?

 The reason that we must have your forms and payments in advance is first, so that I can prepare the camp directors and head counselors for who they will have in their sections, who has any special dietary or medical needs, AND who doesn't.
 When there are forms and payments still outstanding, we have to make many revisions to the rosters and staff books in order to keep track of your children.
+Some children get turned away because of spots taken by those who then decide not to come.
 The amount of time that is spent by staff on collecting outstanding forms and payments is time better spent preparing for camp.
 There are many weeks of work that takes place before camp begins.
 In order for check-in to be smooth and pleasant, and to be assured that sections are filled and campers and staff have what they need on the first day of camp, we absolutely must have your materials well in advance.
 Thank you for your kind cooperation.
 Please download the consent form and send it in soon.

 Do I have to make my deposit and other payments online?
 Online payments are meant to be a convenience for you, but we also welcome cash and check payments.
 However, they must be timely.
 Non-refundable $50 deposit must be made right away.
 Final payments must be made at least thirty days prior to the start of your camp, regardless of payment type.
 NEW THIS YEAR - Please do not make deposits until after March 1, 2016.